 Sri Lanka’s annual inflation rate edged down to 5.7 percent in September of 2021 from 6 percent in the previous month amid a slowdown food cost (10 percent vs 11.5 percent in August).
 On the other hand, prices advanced at a faster pace for non-food products (3.8 percent vs 3.5 percent).
 Meanwhile, annual core inflation picked up to 5 percent in September from 4.1 percent in the prior month.
 On a monthly basis, consumer prices went up 0.4 percent from 0.28 percent increase in August. source: Central Bank of Sri Lanka

 Inflation Rate in Sri Lanka averaged 9.08 percent from 1986 until 2021, reaching an all time high of 28.30 percent in June of 2008 and a record low of -0.90 percent in March of 1995.
 This page provides - Sri Lanka Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Sri Lanka Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Inflation Rate in Sri Lanka is expected to be 4.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Sri Lanka to stand at 4.60 in 12 months time.
-In the long-term, the Sri Lanka Inflation Rate is projected to trend around 6.00 percent in 2020, according to our econometric models.
+Inflation Rate in Sri Lanka is expected to be 3.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Sri Lanka Inflation Rate is projected to trend around 4.00 percent in 2022, according to our econometric models.